Tags

 And because it's built on the Google Cloud Platform, Dialpad provides unparalleled flexibility, reliability, and scalability.
 Need to add a user or another VoIP phone number?
 You can do that in minutes, right in your online account:

-It's easy to use, easy to scale—and perfect as either a small business or large enterprise communication solution.
+It's easy to use, easy to scale—and perfect for both small businesses and large enterprises.

 Basically, it covers pretty much all of your business communications and customer experience needs.

-The real unique thing about Dialpad as a UCaaS provider, however, is its industry-leading AI technology.
+The other unique thing about Dialpad as a UCaaS provider is its proprietary AI technology.
 We call it Dialpad Ai, and it's built into all of our products.
-With built-in speech recognition and natural language processing, here’s just some of what it can do:
+What it does: transcribe calls—in real time—but not only that, it can also track keywords and topics that come up in customer conversations.

 Best features